apache/tvm/docs/langref/relay_expr.rst

 Relay allows for local and global variables.
-Our design is based on that of LLVM, which differentiates between identifier types; a writer of optimizations can thus determine a lot of information about what a variable references simply by knowing the kind of identifier.
+Our design is based on that of LLVM, which differentiates between identifier types; a writer of optimizations can thus determine what a variable references simply by knowing the kind of identifier.

 Global variables are written with `@`, local variables are written with `%`, and variables written without a sigil correspond to operator